Kong/kongponents/docs/components/slideout.md

 </KSlideout>
 ```

+### before-title

-- `before-title` - used to customize the header to add content before title
+Used to customize the header to add content before title.

+### title

+Used to place title content into the header area.

+### after-title

-- `after-title` - used to customize the header to add content after title
+Used to customize the header to add content after title.

 ## Events